Prague Bike Tours

-1) As of February 2019 there was no restriction on riding bikes in the historic centre of the city but there is a law going through parliament that seeks to ban the riding of bikes in the central area between 10am and 5pm, so you’ll see signs on the ground that show the picture left.
+1) As of February 2019 there was no restriction on riding bikes in the historic centre of the city but there is a law going through parliament that seeks to ban the riding of bikes in the central area between 10am and 5pm, so you’ll see signs on the ground that show a restriction “10-17” but it’s not yet in force.
 As and when the associated law is passed I’ll update this post and you’ll need to check with your hire company about route changes.

 2) Companies may set a “minimum” number of people and if they don’t reach it, expect to be cancelled at short notice.

 3) Prague bike tour companies will cover themselves by “recommending” that you use certain safety equipment (like a helmet) or it may say “if requested” but it’s your choice.
 You’ll be asked to sign a waiver or you’ll be offered insurance.

 4) Bike Lanes are not extensive here and in the centre of town only Hybernska and Na Příkopě have them.